Welcome

 Worked Example 1.1

-A statute states that only a 'spouse' can succeed to a tenancy.
-A same-sex partner applies to succeed after the tenant's death.
-Can the court interpret 'spouse' to include same-sex partners under s 3 HRA?
+A statute states that only a 'spouse' may succeed to a tenancy.
+A same-sex civil partner seeks succession following the tenant's death.
+How should the court approach succession in light of s 3 HRA?

-Answer: Yes.
-The court must interpret the statute compatibly with Convention rights, including the right to respect for private and family life and non-discrimination.
-Following the approach in Ghaidan v Godin-Mendoza, the court can 'read down' 'spouse' to include same-sex partners, if this is possible without contradicting the statute's core purpose.
+Under s 3 HRA, the court must read the statute in a way that is compatible with Convention rights, particularly the right to respect for private and family life and the prohibition on discrimination.
+Applying Ghaidan v Godin-Mendoza, the court may interpret “spouse” to include a same-sex partner if this interpretation is consistent with the relevant purpose of the legislation and does not alter a fundamental aspect of it.

 Exam Warning